Real Time Information (RTI) software: what do I need to get started?

 Taking on an employee

 Under RTI, payroll reports can no longer be sent to HMRC manually unless your circumstances fall within one of the very limited exceptions, explained in our section on filing options.
-You must therefore ensure you have some RTI compatible software in place for submitting electronic returns to HMRC.
+You must therefore ensure you have some RTI compatible software in place for submitting online returns to HMRC.

 There are several options to help you do this, including HMRC's own free software.